OFFICE OF THE SELECTBOARD

 Approval of previous Meeting Minutes

-Edee made a motion to accept December 7, 2025 Minutes with minor changes.
+Edwards made a motion to accept December 17, 2025 minutes with minor changes.
+Christofferson asked for standardization of the format and name.
+One typo was noted.

 SELECTBOARD ORDER